ObserveRTC/client-monitor-js/README.md

 **A**:

 1. Increase sampling period
-2. Use sample compression (@observertc/samples-encoder)
+2. Use a delta codec (@observertc/samples-protobuf-codec or @observertc/samples-json-codec)
 3. Filter samples before sending
 4. Disable unnecessary detectors